Skip to main content

 If the built-in options don't cover your preferred palette, you can import custom color schemes from files.
 The Import color scheme... button sits below the picker grid in the Terminal subtab.

 Click the button to open a native file dialog.
-Select a color scheme file and it's added to your list immediately, becoming the active scheme.
+Select a color scheme file and it's added to your list straight away, as the active scheme.
 Imported schemes persist across app restarts.

 Three file formats are supported:

-• iTerm2 (.itermcolors) — the XML plist format used by iTerm2 and many other macOS terminals.
-This is the most widely shared format in the terminal theming community.
+• iTerm2 (.itermcolors): the XML plist format used by iTerm2 and many other macOS terminals.
+It's the most widely shared format in the terminal theming community.

-• Base16 JSON — JSON files with base00 through base0F keys, following the Base16 convention popular in the Neovim and editor theming ecosystem.
+• Base16 JSON: JSON files with base00 through base0F keys, following the Base16 convention common in the Neovim and editor theming ecosystem.

-Format detection is automatic based on file extension and key patterns.
-Any ANSI slots missing from the imported file get filled with sensible defaults.
+Format detection is automatic, based on file extension and key patterns.
+Any ANSI slots missing from the imported file are filled with sensible defaults.

 Tip

 The iTerm2-Color-Schemes GitHub repository has over 200 free .itermcolors files you can import directly into Daintree.
-It's a quick way to try a wide range of palettes.
+A quick way to try a wide range of palettes.

 Note

 Imported custom schemes can't currently be removed through the Settings UI.
 Once a scheme is imported, it stays in your list.
-Selecting a different scheme is the simplest way to stop using one you no longer want.
+To stop using one, select a different scheme.

 Theme Export and Import

-Daintree supports sharing themes via JSON files.
-The Export app theme and Import app theme buttons in the theme picker let you save any theme to a file, edit the colors, and share it with others.
+Themes are shared as JSON files.
+The Export app theme and Import app theme buttons in the theme picker let you save any theme to a file, edit the colors, and pass it to someone else.

 Tip

-Exporting a built-in theme is the quickest way to start a custom theme.
+Exporting a built-in theme is the quickest way to start a custom one.
 Export Daintree, tweak a few colors in the JSON, and import it back as your own.

 Exporting a Theme

-1. Open Settings > Appearance and select the theme you want to export
+1. Open Settings > Appearance and select the theme to export

 2. Click Export app theme... below the theme picker